-Fig. 10 reveals three regions which seem to be particularly susceptible to changes of the dynamics / succession, namely regions 2 (France), 3 (Germany) and 5 (Russia).
+Figure 9 reveals three regions that seem to be particularly susceptible to changes of the dynamics/succession, namely, regions 2 (France), 3 (Germany) and 5 (Russia).
 The persistence changes for all regions and cold and wet episodes are likely to be of longer duration in the future.
 In regions 2 and 3 (France and Germany) the recurrence time decreases.
 The consequences of these changes are that these regions will probably experience more and longer cold and wet events in winter.
 Furthermore, these are less predictable (increase of entropy).
 The situation is different for region 5 (Russia), here the duration of cold and wet periods probably increases as well, but the number of events stays constant.
-Thus the system resides for longer times in the non-extreme states (increase in recurrence time).
+Thus, the system resides for longer times in the non-extreme states (increase in recurrence time).

-The change in number of compound hot and dry extreme days is depicted in Fig. 9.
+The change in the number of compound hot and dry extreme days is depicted in Fig. 10.
 Here, the number of compound extreme days varies with the region (although the number of univariate extremes are kept the same).
 Region 1 (Spain) shows a relatively low number of compound hot and dry days (note: all extremes in this paper are relative), regions 5 and 6 (Russia and Bulgaria) have a high number and also the highest decrease between the two time periods.
 Except for region 3 (Germany), which shows a slight increase, the number of compound extremes decreases in all regions.
 However, the change is generally small, < 10%.
 Thus, the observed changes of the descriptors can mostly be attributed to the change in the dynamics and not to a change in the numbers of events, except maybe for regions 4 and 5 (Russia and Bulgaria).
 The change signal of the descriptors is pictured in Fig. 11.
-Two regions are most probably susceptible to changes in the dynamics of the hot and dry state, namely regions 1 (Spain) and 6 (Bulgaria).
-Region 1 shows a small increase in persistence and a quite strong increase in recurrence time (in the order of 20%) of the hot and dry state, the entropy does not change.
+Two regions are most probably susceptible to changes in the dynamics of the hot and dry state, namely, regions 1 (Spain) and 6 (Bulgaria).
+Region 1 shows a small increase in persistence and a quite strong increase in recurrence time (on the order of 20%) of the hot and dry state, the entropy does not change.
 The hot and dry periods get longer but less frequent.
 Regarding again the sensitivity study (Sect.
 3.2) it can be seen that a change of 20% of the recurrence time in summer (JJA) is at least twice as large as the variability of the recurrence time (about 10%) from 1900 to 2015 and constitutes a fairly large jump.
 The situation for region 6 is similar to that of region 1, with an increase in persistence and recurrence time and only a very small change in entropy.
-In addition, Region 3 (Germany) shows an increase in persistence and a decrease in entropy.
-This means the episodes will be longer and more regular whereas in region 5 (Russia) the persistence slightly decreases and the recurrence time increases.
-This implies changes towards shorter and less frequent events.
+In addition, region 3 (Germany) shows an increase in persistence and a decrease in entropy.
+This means the episodes will be longer and more regular, whereas in region 5